Zeke07/Zeke-Bot/README.md

 Working Tools: Discord 2.0 API, MongoDB, BS4, GCP (for deployment)

-Help: endlessly wrangling api documentation, stackoverflow, and a thanks to my friend Ankit for teaching me about the databasing for this
+Help: endlessly wrangling api documentation, stackoverflow, and a thanks to my friend Ankit for showing me a good database platform for this

 ## Current Features